google/WebFundamentals/src/content/en/updates/2017/07/chrome-61-media-updates.md

 orientation will now fullscreen the video.
 Rotating the device to portrait puts the video back to windowed mode as you would expect.

+Note that you can implement manually this behaviour yourself (see [Mobile Web Video Playback] article).

 <figure>
   <img src="/web/updates/images/2017/07/auto-fullscreen-rotate.png"
        alt="Automatic video fullscreen when device is rotating">